Isometrics: Static Holds and Static Contraction Training

-Basic Descriptions of Popular High Intensity Isometric Protocols
+Basic Descriptions of Popular High Intensity Training Isometric Protocols

-Mike Mentzer’s static holds involve an isometric contraction in the fully-contracted position of a single-joint or compound pulling exercise or the mid-range position of a compound pushing exercise, using a weight the trainee can hold for between 8 and 12 seconds for the upper body, or 15 to 30 seconds for the lower body.
-When the trainee can no longer hold the weight motionless, they perform a slow negative.
+Mike Mentzer’s static holds involve an isometric contraction in the “fully-contracted” position of a single-joint or compound pulling exercise or the mid-range position of a compound pushing exercise, using a weight the subject can hold for between 8 and 12 seconds for the upper body, or 15 to 30 seconds for the lower body.
+When the subject can no longer hold the weight motionless, they perform a slow negative.

 John Little’s Max Contraction protocol is similar to Mike Mentzer’s static hold, but involves a much shorter (0.25 to 6 second) isometric contraction, and is only used in the fully-contracted position of a single-joint or rotary exercise.
 When performed as part of an Omega Set, the Max Contraction may be repeated for several repetitions.

-Ken Hutchins’s version of static contraction training, timed static contractions, involves a two-minute isometric contraction against a fixed or immobile source of resistance.
-The two minutes are divided into four 30-second segments of gradually increasing effort.
-Trainees are instructed to exert a “moderate” 50% effort during the first 30 seconds, a “harder” 75% effort during the second 30 seconds, an “almost maximal” effort for the third 30 seconds, and a “maximal” effort during the final 30 seconds.
+Ken Hutchins’ timed static contraction protocol involves a 90-second isometric contraction against a fixed or immobile source of resistance, consisting of three 30-second segments of gradually increasing effort.
+Subjects are instructed to exert a “moderate” effort during the first 30 seconds, an effort that is almost as hard as they dare during the second 30 seconds, and to contract as hard as they dare for the last 30 seconds, then to gradually reduce effort after the full 90 sec0nds.

 Advantages

-Certain types of isometrics can be very useful in certain situations.
-If a trainee is unable to perform an exercise dynamically due to an injury or joint deformities or if they experience pain or irritation in certain portions of the range of movement, an isometric contraction performed in a position where the trainee does not experience any pain or irritation is an effective alternative.
+If a subject is unable to perform an exercise dynamically due to an injury or joint deformities or if they experience pain or irritation in certain portions of the range of movement, an isometric contraction performed in a position where the subject does not experience pain or irritation is an effective alternative.

-Since very little skill or motor control is necessary, many trainees possessing too poor a level of motor ability to perform dynamic exercise in a controlled manner can safely perform isometrics.
+Since very little skill or motor control is necessary, subjects with too poor a level of motor ability to perform dynamic exercise in a controlled manner can safely perform isometrics.

 Many timed static contraction exercises require no special equipment and can be performed using one’s own body, a wall, or common items such as chairs, balls and belts.
 Such exercises make it possible for those without access to exercise equipment to directly address certain muscular structures that are only indirectly addressed using traditional bodyweight exercises, possibly as a pre-exhaust for those exercises.
 One example of this would be to perform a timed static contraction chest fly, contracting against a ball held between the elbows to address the pectorals, which could be performed as a pre-exhaust for push-ups.